rexredinger/tfe-terraform/README.md

 ## Usage
 After nuking, you will need to create a new API token in the TFE UI and set it up properly with a [terraform credentials file](https://www.terraform.io/docs/commands/cli-config.html#available-settings).
-Also be certain to remove the state file (`terraform.tfstate`) and the (`.terraform`) file.
+Also be certain to remove the state file (`terraform.tfstate`) and the (`.terraform`) file to refresh Terraform state.
 In the future, we may be able to write a script to handle this automatically.

 I personally setup branches for each environment I regularly use like: